The second generation version of Vauxhall's Insignia gets a useful update in this facelifted guise. Jonathan Crouch looks at what's on offer.

-The second generation version of Vauxhall's Insignia gains 'Grand Sport' badging in five-door hatch form, along with smarter looks, a classier cabin, hi-tech features and an efficient engine range.
-If, like many business buyers, you're browsing in the £20,000 to £30,000 bracket selecting a medium range Mondeo segment model or a compact executive saloon contender, it's a car you really can't afford to overlook.
+The second generation version of Vauxhall's Insignia has been usefully updated, now offered only in five-door hatch form and featuring an efficient engine range, plus smart looks, a classy cabin and some hi-tech features.
+If, like many business buyers, you're browsing in the £30,000 to £40,000 bracket selecting a medium range segment model or a mid-sized executive contender, it's a contender that you still might not want to overlook.

 If you perceive Vauxhall's Insignia as a middle management mainstream company car, then the brand reckons it's time you had a re-think.
-The second generation version of this model gets sleeker looks and a new 'Grand Sport' name for the five-door hatch bodystyle.
-It's much lighter and more sophisticated than its predecessor, with a more spacious cabin, plus the option of 4WD and a new 8-speed auto gearbox.
+The second generation version of this model launched in 2017 was a decent step forward and in recent times, that design has been lightly updated.
+Continuing attributes include a spacious cabin, plus there's an optional slick-shifting 8-speed auto gearbox, lots of equipment and a supple ride.
 Think of a feature you can get in a pricey compact German premium brand - LED matrix lighting, Lane Keep Assist, Head-up Display, cutting-edge media connectivity.
-All of it's on offer here, plus use of Vauxhall's brilliant OnStar concierge system.
-It's a strong package.
+All of it's on offer here.

 |County Motor Works Vauxhall|

 |01245 932 703||Directions|

 We have video road tests of approximately 100 models.
 Use the dropdowns to choose the road test.